PedroGuitian/PedroGuitian/README.md

 ## 👨‍💻 Projects I'm proud of

-- **[Cramora AI](https://www.cramora.com/) (In progress)** — An AI-powered learning platform that generates 1-page cram sheets and predicts test questions to help students cram more efficiently.
+- **[Cramora AI](https://www.cramora.com/)** — An AI-powered learning platform that generates 1-page cram sheets and predicts test questions to help students cram more efficiently.
 Built using Django, JavaScript, and LLM-powered APIs.
 - **Email Client** — Full-stack email application, implementing asynchronous email sending, mailbox updates, archive/unarchive, and reply features.
 Built using Django, JavaScript, and SQLite
 - **Auction Marketplace** —  Full-stack web application that allows users to list items, place bids in real time, and manage watchlists in a dynamic, user-friendly interface.